 Brooklyn Community Foundation is committed to supporting the leadership and agency of youth in creating community change.
-YOUTH VOICE AWARDS (YVA) is a youth-led grantmaking program that sees youth as central players in making decisions around supporting youth-centered and youth-led projects.
-In partnership with nonprofits and supervising adults, Brooklyn youth can apply for small grants to respond to challenges in their neighborhoods or schools.
+The YOUTH VOICE AWARDS (YVA) was a youth-led grantmaking program that saw youth as central players in making decisions around supporting youth-centered and youth-led projects.
+In partnership with nonprofits and supervising adults, Brooklyn youth applied for small grants to respond to challenges in their neighborhoods or schools.

-Youth Voice Awards is about elevating the powerful voices of our youth – youth believe they have the solutions we are looking for and we want to support their work through grants!
+Youth Voice Awards were about elevating the powerful voices of our youth – youth believe they have the solutions we are looking for and we wanted to support their work through grants!

 For Youth, By Youth

-The Brooklyn Youth Activists program consists of a group of 14- to 25-year olds envisioning and working towards radical change in Brooklyn.
-Activists work together to create an annual youth conference, deepen their commitment to social justice organizing, and support one another in their personal journeys as activists.
-The Activists are in charge of the Youth Voice Awards and are responsible for giving out $15,000 in awards and supporting young people’s work in Brooklyn.
+The Brooklyn Youth Activists program consisted of a group of 14- to 25-year olds envisioning and working towards radical change in Brooklyn.
+Activists worked together to create an annual youth conference, deepen their commitment to social justice organizing, and support one another in their personal journeys as activists.
+The Activists were in charge of the Youth Voice Awards and were responsible for giving out $15,000 in awards and supporting young people’s work in Brooklyn.

-Youth Voice Awards recipients get financial support for projects ranging from $500 − $2,000.
+Youth Voice Awards recipients got financial support for projects ranging from $500 − $2,000.

-To be eligible to apply, youth applicants must:
+To be eligible to apply, youth applicants had to:

 - Be 14-25 years of age

-- Have a partnership with a Brooklyn-based nonprofit organization or a school that can serve as your sponsor *If you do not have one, please reach out to us and we can help connect you with a Community Partner to help host your project*
+- Have a partnership with a Brooklyn-based nonprofit organization or a school that could serve as your sponsor

 Project Selection Criteria